adamlilith/enmSdmX/README.md

 <img align="right" src="enmSdmX.png" height="223"/>

-Tools for implementing species distribution models and ecological niche models, including: bias correction, spatial cross-validation, model evaluation, raster interpolation, biotic "velocity" (speed and direction of movement of a "mass" represented by a raster), and tools for using spatially imprecise records.
+`enmSdmX` is a set of tools in <b>R</b> for implementing species distribution models (SDMs) and ecological niche models (ENMs), including: bias correction, spatial cross-validation, model evaluation, raster interpolation, biotic "velocity" (speed and direction of movement of a "mass" represented by a raster), and tools for using spatially imprecise records.
 The heart of the package is a set of "training" functions which automatically optimize model complexity based number of available occurrences.
-These algorithms include MaxEnt, MaxNet, boosted regression trees/gradient boosting machines, generalized additive models, generalized linear models,	natural splines, and random forests.
-To enhance interoperability to and from other packages, the package does not create any new classes.
+These algorithms include MaxEnt, MaxNet, boosted regression trees/gradient boosting machines (BRT), generalized additive models (GAM), generalized linear models (GLM),	natural splines (NS), and random forests (RF).
+To enhance interoperability with other packages, the package does not create any new classes.
 The package works with PROJ6 geodetic objects and coordinate reference systems.

 ## Installation ##
 You can install this package from CRAN using:

 `install.packages('enmSdmX', dependencies = TRUE)`

-You can install the development version of this package using:
+Alternatively, you can install the development version of this package using:

-`remotes::install_github('adamlilith/enmSdmX', dependencies=TRUE)`
+`remotes::install_github('adamlilith/enmSdmX', dependencies = TRUE)`

 You may need to install the `remotes` package first.